Tenant / Community Opportunity to Purchase

 Tenant or community opportunity-to-purchase policies are an emerging solution to preserve affordable housing.
 Local and state governments across the country are exploring how to tailor these policies, in conjunction with other strategies to build community wealth and prevent displacement.

 - TOPA was first enacted in Washington, DC in 1980 and is the nation's oldest and most comprehensive policy.
 Under the District's Tenant Opportunity to Purchase Act, tenants have the right of first refusal, giving them the opportunity to match any other offer the landlord is considering.
 While there are several cities with similar programs that only apply to subsidized housing, Washington DC's TOPA applies to private rental housing as well.
-From 2002 to 2013, DC's TOPA helped preserve close to 1,400 affordable housing units and keep thousands of long-time, low-income residents in their homes.
-Tenants can purchase units individually, turning units into condos, or collectively if they form a tenant association and are in partnership with a developer.
+Between 2006-2020, TOPA has successfully been used to develop or preserve 16,224 affordable housing units.
+In addition, tenants in nearly 15,000 housing units were able to leverage TOPA negotiations to advance goals related to renovations, affordability, and homeownership.
+Under Washington, DC’s TOPA policy, tenants can purchase units individually, turning units into condos, or collectively if they form a tenant association and in partnership with a developer.
 Additionally, the District can acquire housing through the District Opportunity to Purchase Act (DOPA) to preserve affordable housing and address at-risk housing in need of serious repairs.
 The District Department of Housing and Community Development has limited funding available for loans to help tenants purchase their buildings.
 Since TOPA's implementation, hundreds of tenants have organized to purchase their units or buildings.
 Many of these units are located in gentrifying or gentrified neighborhoods, representing a form of housing stability and ownership that has allowed low- and moderate-income residents to stay in their homes as increased investments in retail, services, schools, and job opportunities come to their neighborhoods.
 In July 2018, Washington, DC amended its policy to exempt single-family dwellings from TOPA unless the home is occupied by elderly or disabled tenants, meaning the majority of tenants renting single-family homes no longer have the opportunity to purchase their homes.

 - In San Francisco, the Community Opportunity to Purchase Act (COPA) gives nonprofits a first right of purchase, allowing landlords to sell at market rate to nonprofits.
 Due to San Francisco's inflated property costs, tenants would have little feasibility to secure enough funding to purchase a property on their own through a TOPA policy.
 Nonprofits could purchase housing but struggle to compete with private purchasers ready to pay in cash or more readily available capital.
 COPA addresses this challenge by requiring landlords to notify affordable housing nonprofits from a qualified list when their building goes on sale.
 The landlord may reject the nonprofit's offer only after the nonprofit has had a chance to match the private buyer's offer.
 The policy also includes a financial incentive for property owners to sell to nonprofits by exempting sites valued at five million or more from paying a portion of the local property transfer tax.
 Nonprofits that purchase a building through COPA will be required to maintain rents at affordable levels.
 COPA builds upon the city's Small Sites Program which gives loans to nonprofits to purchase and preserve affordable housing for existing tenants.
 Since its implementation in 2019, seventeen non-profit developers have successfully joined the list of qualified developers and collectively preserved 300 affordable housing units.
 One of them, Mission Economic Development Agency (MEDA), has been able to purchase seven buildings.